 The Gold Business cards has a bonus of 50,000 Skymiles after spending $2000 in the first 3 months and a $50 statement credit after your first purchase.
 The Platinum card has an annual fee of $195 (not waived the first year)

-Both cards can be applied for here, and I do receive a commission if you apply for these cards through this link.
+You can see more details about those cards here, and I do receive a commission if you apply for these cards through this link.

 As always, make sure that you first figure out where you want to go and only THEN apply for cards that help you get there.
 If you ever have any questions, I’m always happy to help.
 Thanks in advance if you use any of my links to apply for new cards.